ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    *Optional settings for script*

-   * diag_order: List of diagnostic names in the order variables should appear on x-axis
+   * diag_order: give order of plotting variables on the x-axis
    * labels: List of labels for each variable on the x-axis
+   * model_spread: if True, model spread is shaded
+   * plot_median: if True, median is plotted

 Variables